The City of Irvine, in partnership with South Coast Chinese Cultural Center, hosted a Mid-Autumn Festival at the Great Park September 29.

-This family-friendly festival includes education, entertainment, crafts, food trucks, and artistic demonstrations.
-Local community partners will be in attendance to support the event and share organizational information and resources.
-This event is free, open to all ages, and no registration is required.
+This family-friendly festival included education, entertainment, crafts, poetry reading, food trucks, and artistic demonstrations.
+Local community partners were in attendance to support the event and share organizational information and resources.

 The City of Irvine is committed to honoring traditional and culturally-relevant events that highlight the City’s diverse and multicultural community.
 Each month the City highlights cultural celebrations and religious holidays through its Diversity, Equity, and Inclusion spotlight.
 For more information about these remembrances and to learn about the City’s We Are Irvine campaign, please visit weareirvine.org.